GA4 Not Showing Data? Every Fix (and Why It Keeps Happening)

 Data available (always)

 No cookies means no consent banner.
-No consent banner means no EU data loss from cookie rejection.
+No consent banner means no EU data loss.
 No Google dependency means no "(not set)," no "(other)," no 14-month retention limit.
-Clickport retains data forever.
+Every number you see is real, observed data.
 It never samples.
-It never hides rows behind thresholding.
-Every number in the dashboard is real, observed data.
+It never hides a row from you.

-It tracks scroll depth, clicks, form submissions, file downloads, outbound links, 404 errors, internal search terms, and copy detection automatically.
-It has session-level drill-down, goal tracking with revenue attribution, cross-filtering, a world map, annotations, PDF reports, and CSV exports.
-It classifies traffic into 16 channels including AI Search.
+And it's not thin in exchange.
+Clickport tracks scroll depth, clicks, form submissions, file downloads, outbound links, 404 errors, internal search terms, and copy detection on its own.
+You also get session-level drill-down, goal tracking with revenue, cross-filtering, annotations, PDF reports, CSV exports, and 16-channel traffic classification including AI Search.

 Start your free 30-day trial.
-No credit card required.
+No credit card.
+One script tag.
+Two minutes.

 Comments